Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 MA "<i>Salud!</i>"<br>
 MO, almost starts crying "<i>sob</i>"<br>
 W "Alright, let's move it.
 We're going to Lazysprings."<br>
 A "I can't wait to get to the saloon!
-Nothing beats whiskey after a bad day!"
+Nothing beats a bottle of whiskey after a bad day!"